-Another 3h drive today and we leave our heart in Airlie Beach.
+Another 3h drive today.
 Intuitively we know that it has been the best part of the journey in terms of experiences and feel-good factor.

 The route to Townsville is not very varied and so we are happy as we finally arrive.
 We have reserved in the Grand Hotel and even if the front desk is friendly, we are not really happy about the choice.
 The rooms are modern but small.
 Quickly we buy online ferry tickets for Magnetic Island (Tip: These are cheaper online than at the ferry itself! => book here).

 Day 26: Magnetic Island